trevordbunch/cis411_lab0_req/labreports/LAB_adamhungerford.md

 ## Appendix: GitHub Notes

 ### A.1 Forked Repository
-In this section, provide a diagram that demonstrates the relationship between the [source repository](https://github.com/trevordbunch/cis411_lab0_req) and your forked repository in *Step 1.*

 ![Forked Repository Diagram](/assets/gitdiagram.png)

 ### A.2 Git Logs
-In this section, provide the logs from *Step 2.7* and *Step 6.4*.

 #### 2.7 Log
 `892ce11 (HEAD -> labreport, origin/labreport) Added lab report @trevordbunch